UnknownLang-Crew/UnknownLang/spec.md

 - Private by default - visibility is opt-in with pub
 - Immutable by default - mutation is opt-in with mut
 - Explicit over implicit - errors, types, and side effects are visible
-- One CLI - nova run, nova test, nova fmt, nova add - zero config to start
+- One CLI - run, test, fmt, add - zero config to start
 - Grows with you - beginners use simple forms, experts unlock generics, unsafe, and comptime

 # **2\.
 Variables**